ker0olos/fable/README.md

 bots like Mudae, Sofi, Karuta.
 Like those bots, you can pull anime characters, customize, and upgrade them.

+Unlike those bots, Fable is not a cash-grab scam, everything in Fable is free, no players can pay to get ahead.

-Fable has intuitive system to manage the characters in your servers, like installing apps on your phone, you can install community-made packs that are full of new characters with a single command.
+Fable also has a powerful system to manage the characters in your server, people can make community packs that are full of new characters and anime.

 Wanna make your own community pack?
 Check [fable-community/example](https://github.com/fable-community/fable-pack-example)